startino/futino/apps/startino/src/documentation/blog/2024-10-23-did-you-build-without-distribution-again.md

 ---
-title: Did you build without distribution again?
+title: did you build without distribution again?

 description: SaaS founders too often build without distribution, which is a recipe for failure.
-I'll explain why and how we try to avoid it.
+I'll explain why and how we try to avoid it by securing distribution before building.

 date: 2024-10-23